You are what you eat, and so are your teeth. Take care of them by eating these healthy foods.

 Almonds are a great snack for your teeth.
 High in calcium and protein and low in sugar, these nuts can help you build your tooth enamel without putting you at risk for cavities.
 They’re great to enjoy on their own or in a salad or even a smoothie.
 Just be sure to drink water after you’ve eaten them because they can sometimes get stuck in your teeth.

-Kildaire Family Dental Has Answers
+Kildaire Family & Cosmetic Dentistry Has Answers

 If you have any other questions about foods that are good for your teeth, contact us for answers.
 We can also schedule your next appointment when we hear from you!